getify/You-Dont-Know-JS/this & object prototypes/ch2.md

 }
 ```

 **Note:** The `bind(..)` polyfill shown above differs from the built-in `bind(..)` in ES5 with respect to hard-bound functions that will be used with `new` (see below for why that's useful).
 Because the polyfill cannot create a function without a `.prototype` as the built-in utility does, there's some nuanced indirection to approximate the same behavior.
-Tread carefully if you plan to use `new` with a hard-bound function and you rely on this polyfill.
+Read carefully if you plan to use `new` with a hard-bound function and you rely on this polyfill.

 The part that's allowing `new` overriding is: